 Sweatshirt, trousers, shirt (for boys) blouse (for girls), skirt/kilt (the word depends on the style) blazer and tie.

-Getting dressed verbs and expressions for au pairs:
+Getting dressed verbs and expressions:

 Here is a list of phrases that you will need for the morning routine working as an au pair, in order: